Ambassador

 Single Ladies Bible Study – Mon 10a-12p - conf rm.
 Pauline Wirtz

-Young Adult Bible Study – Mon 7p in Youth Room Sunday School Classes @ 9:00am
+Alpha Bible Study – Tue 7p in Youth Room

 Staying Connected